 Because sometimes, with small changes like adding a couple of backlinks or optimizing the headline, you can get a jump from #2 to #1.

 What that means is: There are times when with very little effort, you can DOUBLE your traffic.
+So you need to constantly optimize your website to increase its authority and Page Rank.

 Key Takeaway: Sometimes, with very little effort, you can double your traffic by moving from #2 to #1